Shipping ethics controversy in fanfiction: Anti-shippers

+Pro-shippers

-Pro-shippers (also known as anti-antis), (Note: Some sources distinguish "anti-antis" as a separate position or movement from pro-shippers, while other sources treat the two as synonyms.) etymologically inverted from anti-shipper, (Note: Sometimes said to be abbreviated from "problematic shipper", although other sources describe this as a misconception.) believe that creating or consuming fiction which depicts harmful behavior does not itself function as an endorsement of such actions.
-Some pro-shippers believe that fictional works can affect societal attitudes towards sexuality when portrayed irresponsibly, but they align with the general movement's support of artistic free-expression and the continuation of adult content within fan spaces.
-Because most antis are teenagers, many pro-shippers consider the anti movement an attack on sexual content in general and an attempt to displace adult-oriented content from fan spaces.
+Pro-shippers (also known as anti-antis), (Note: Some sources distinguish anti-antis as a separate position or movement from pro-shippers, while other sources treat the two as synonyms.) etymologically inverted from anti-shipper, (Note: Sometimes said to be abbreviated from "problematic shipper", although other sources describe this as a misconception.) believe that creating or consuming fiction that depicts harmful content does not defend or encourage this behavior in reality.
+Pro-shippers defend works including disturbing content as beneficial for survivors of abuse, as some writers and readers use it as a way to process and explore their trauma.
+Some pro-shippers believe that fictional works can affect societal attitudes towards sexuality when portrayed irresponsibly, but they align with the general movement's support of artistic free expression and the continuation of adult content within fan spaces.
+Pro-shippers emphasize the ability of individuals to choose what they read or create, and view attempts to restrict such content as an infringement on personal liberties.

+Similarities

-Both antis and pro-shippers are largely LGBT, reflecting the fanfiction community as a whole—a 2013 survey conducted by fans revealed that only 38% of AO3 users surveyed were heterosexual, with more nonbinary users than men.
+Both anti- and pro-shippers are largely LGBTQ, reflecting the fanfiction community as a whole—a 2013 survey conducted by fans revealed that only 38% of AO3 users surveyed were heterosexual, with more nonbinary users than men.
 The two groups are demographically similar in terms of racial, gender, and sexual identities and report similar rates of neurodiversity and survivorship of sexual abuse.
-However, antis are generally younger than pro-shippers, with many in their early-to-mid teens.
+Anti-shippers, many aged in their early-to-mid teens, are generally younger than pro-shippers, who are chiefly adults.
+Owing to this, many pro-shippers consider the anti-ship movement an attack on sexual content in general and an attempt to displace adult-oriented content from fan spaces.

+Both camps frequently describe themselves as socially progressive and their opponents as reactionary and problematic.
+They commonly align themselves with left-wing movements and views (such as Black Lives Matter or anti-police sentiment) and characterize their opposition as running against the viewpoints of such movements.

-Analysis
+Analysis and criticism

-Although antis generally claim to be motivated by a desire to protect minors and abuse victims rather than by opposition to shipping itself, some academic scholarship analyzes the movement as a "ship war gone too far".
-Tensions over pairings between various characters within the television series Voltron: Legendary Defender led to a large-scale expansion of shipping discourse in fandom spaces.
-Opponents of the romantic pairing of the characters Keith and Shiro (although both characters were adults within the source material, Shiro was several years older than Keith) characterized that relationship as pedophilic in nature.
-Many antis migrated to Twitter in the late 2010s, although the current has not gained the prominence they previously held on Tumblr.